-Our work is of great importance, here is why
+DIVD’s work is of great importance, here is why

-DIVD scans the entire internet.
+DIVD scans the entire internet

 Traditional methods, like penetration tests, often focus on a specific scope, usually limited to an organization’s IP addresses or URLs.
 In contrast, DIVD seeks to identify all systems with a particular vulnerability, often discovering issues in systems that organizations were unaware they had.

-DIVD can take this a step further.
+DIVD takes this a step further.

-Because we work for the common good and adhere to guidelines for ethical hacking, we can extend our reach beyond the limits imposed on governments or commercial security companies.
+Because we work for the common good and adhere to guidelines for ethical hacking, we extend our reach beyond the limits imposed on governments or commercial security companies.
 This allows us to determine with greater certainty whether a system is vulnerable.
-An email notification from DIVD almost always indicates a vulnerability that needs immediate attention.
+An email notification from DIVD always indicates a vulnerability that needs immediate attention.

 DIVD scans for both regular security vulnerabilities and zero-day vulnerabilities.